conviva-nsolanki/eco-android-readme/README.md

 ```

 ### 3. Set the User ID
-User ID is a unique identifier used to distinguish individual viewers or devices.
-For example, an Android UUID.
-If the [Conviva Video Sensor](https://github.com/Conviva/conviva-android-coresdk) is integrated, set it to the same value as the Viewer ID reported for Video.
+User ID is a unique string for identifying viewers or devices (e.g., Android UUID).
+If using [Conviva Video Sensor](https://github.com/Conviva/conviva-android-coresdk), match it with the **Viewer ID**.

 ```java
 tracker.getSubject().setUserId(userId);
 ```

-After completing steps 1, 2, and 3, go to the [validation dashboard](https://pulse.conviva.com/app/appmanager/ecoIntegration/validation) to verify the reporting of the [auto-collected events](#auto-collected-events). (_Conviva login required_)
+After steps 1–3, verify [auto-collected events](#auto-collected-events) in the [validation dashboard](https://pulse.conviva.com/app/appmanager/ecoIntegration/validation). (_Conviva login required_)

 ## More Features